Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > ⚠️ **Attention!**<br>
 > If you run more than one bot node, best is to share the configuration between all nodes.
 This can be done via a cloud
-> drive for instance.
+> drive for instance or with some file sync tool.

 The following samples will show you what you can configure in DCSServerBot.
-For most of the configuration, default values will apply, so you don't need all these values explicitly.
+For most of the configuration, default values will apply, so you don't need to define all these values explicitly.
 I printed them here for completeness and for the sake of documentation.

 ### config/main.yaml
 This file holds the main information about DCSServerBot.
 You can configure which plugins are loaded here for instance.